 Both Methylphenidate and Adderall treat ADHD.
-In fact, they belong to the same class of medications.
-They call them CNS stimulants.
-They alter the activity of certain chemicals in the brain.
-That way, they produce favorable results in the patients who have ADHD.
+They alter the activity of certain chemicals in the brain and produce favorable results in the patients who have ADHD.
 Understandably, the comparison, Methylphenidate vs. Adderall, is an ongoing query among the patients.

 Ritalin is the most commonly used brand name for Methylphenidate.
 On the other hand, Adderall is a brand which contains two amphetamines in a single preparation.
 They are Amphetamine and Dextroamphetamine.

-Many parameters can provide a clearer picture on this comparison.
+Many parameters can provide a clearer picture of this comparison.
 Nonetheless, the key lies in considering those which are relevant to the end users.

-After going through the following comparison on Methylphenidate vs. Adderall, you can expect to select the medication that best meets your need.
+After going through the following comparison, you can expect to select the medication that best meets your need.
 Also, take care if one medication is going to cost you more than the other.

 Methylphenidate vs Adderall: Effectiveness

 Both the drugs are equally effective in treating ADHD and narcolepsy, according to a large number of scientific studies.
 Unfortunately, almost all of these studies are decades old.
 Also, the number of participants in the studies was insufficient to draw a conclusion.
 We may have to wait for a few more years to get the results from the new studies.
 Some patients who do not improve with Methylphenidate have shown satisfactory results after switching to Adderall, and vice-versa.
 As for now, take the one that your doctor prescribes.

 Methylphenidate vs Adderall: Cost and insurance coverage

 Cost is the most important factor to make a choice of medication, next only to effectiveness.
 Ritalin and Adderall cost almost the same, and your provider may cover it.
 Notably, it depends on the insurance plan you have taken.
 Contact your provider to get more details on this.